Measurable Hall's theorem for actions of abelian groups: Introduction

 \begin{corollary} Suppose $\Gamma$ is a finitely generated abelian group and $\Gamma\curvearrowright(X,\mu)$ is a free pmp Borel action on a standard Borel probability space.
-Let $A,B\subseteq X$ be measurable $\Gamma$-equidistributed sets.
+Let $A,B\subseteq X$ be measurable $\Gamma$-uniform sets.
 If $A$ and $B$ are $\Gamma$-equidecomposable, then $A$ and $B$ are $\Gamma$-equidecomposable using measurable pieces. \end{corollary}

-This generalizes the recent measurable circle squaring result \cite{gmp} as already in Laczkovich's proof, he constructs an action of $\Z^d$ satisfying the conditions above, for a suitably chosen $d$ (big enough, depending on the box dimensions of the boundaries).
+This generalizes the recent measurable circle squaring result \cite{gmp} as Laczkovich \cite{laczkovich} constructs an action of $\Z^d$ satisfying the conditions above, for a suitably chosen $d$ (big enough, depending on the box dimensions of the boundaries).

-In fact, in 1991 Gardner \cite[Conjecture 6]{gardner} conjectured that whenever $A,B$ are measurable subsets of $\mathbb{R}^n$ which are $\Gamma$-equidecomposable using isometries from an amenable group $\Gamma$, then $A$ and $B$ are $\Gamma$-equidecomposable using measurable pieces.
-The above corollary confirms this conjecture in case of an abelian group $\Gamma$ and $\Gamma$-equidistributed sets.
+In fact, in 1991 Gardner \cite[Conjecture 6]{gardner} conjectured that whenever two bounded measurable sets in an Euclidean space are equidecomposable via an action of an amenable group of isometries, then they are equidecomposable using measurable sets.
+The above corollary confirms this conjecture in case of an abelian group $\Gamma$ and $\Gamma$-uniform sets.

-The main new idea in this paper is an application of Mokobodzki's medial means, which are measurable averaging functionals on sequences of reals.
-They are used together with a recent result of Conley, Jackson, Kerr, Marks, Seward and Tucker-Drob \cite{6authors} on tilings of amenable group actions in averaging sequences of measurable matchings.
+The main new idea in this paper is an application of measurable medial means.
+These have previously used in descriptive set theory only in the work of Jackson, Kechris and Louveau \cite{jkl} on amenable equivalence relations but that context was combinatorially different.\footnote{As we have learnt recently, a similar idea can be also found in \cite{lacz.meas,wehrung}.} They are used together with a recent result of Conley, Jackson, Kerr, Marks, Seward and Tucker-Drob \cite{6authors} on tilings of amenable group actions in averaging sequences of measurable matchings.
 This allows us to avoid using Laczkovich's discrepancy estimates that play a crucial role in both proofs of the measurable and Borel circle squaring.
 We also employ the idea of Marks and Unger in constructing bounded measurable flows.
 More precisely, following Marks and Unger we construct bounded integer-valued measurable flows from bounded real-valued measurable flows.
 However, instead of using Tim\'ar's result \cite{timar} for specific graphs induced by actions of $\Z^d$, we give a self-contained simple proof of the latter result, which works in the measurable setting for the natural Cayley graph of $\Z^d$.
+This is the only part of the paper which deals with abelian groups and we hope it could be generalized to a more general setting.
+On the other hand, the measurable averaging operators that we employ, cannot be made Borel and for this reason the results of this paper apply to the measurable setting and generalize only the results of \cite{gmp}.